PanK0/ARGO/examples/04_MASTER-SLAVE.md

 > -master CONNECTALL
 ```

-Then, close the master node by giving the command:
+Then, close the master node by giving the command (not mandatory):

 ```
 > -master DISCONNECT